Tools Guide

 The three questions that separate useful tools from shelf software

 Before evaluating specific tools, get clear on which problem you're actually trying to solve.
 Most advocacy tools address distribution.
 Fewer address content creation.
 Almost none address voice authenticity.
-The underlying structural failure is the distribution gap — the reason 87% of advocacy activity concentrates in fewer than 10% of employees regardless of which platform is used.
+The underlying structural failure is the distribution gap β€” and many employee advocacy programs struggle because activity concentrates among a small group of already-active employees while the broader team stays passive, regardless of which platform is used.
 Which of these matters most to your program determines which category of tool you need.
-If you're still unclear on the fundamentals, understand what employee advocacy is before picking a tool — the wrong model will fail regardless of which platform you use.
+If you're still unclear on the fundamentals, understand what employee advocacy is before picking a tool β€” the wrong model will fail regardless of which platform you use.
 For employees who need to build a posting habit, a LinkedIn comment generator is a lower-friction starting point than full post creation.

 Does it help employees create content or just distribute it?